milesepstein13/severe-thunderstorm-analysis/readme.md

      * `MAX_HAIL_SIZE_NUM`: The largest hail size recorded on the date
      * `MAX_HAIL_SIZE_CAT`: One of `'sig_severe'`, `'severe'`, or `'NONE'`; the severity of the largest hail size recorded on the date
      * accuracy of forecast: to be added.
 Verification of forecasts of this type are challenging, but possible metrics are SAL, Brier score, Wavelet analysis.
 To do so, gridded outlook and report datasets from step 3 are opened and used.
-       * `BS_DAY_1`: the brier score for all grid points on date between the outlook probability of seeing a storm report within 25 miles of a point and whether that actually occurred.
+       * `BS_NUM`: the brier score for all grid points on date between the outlook probability of seeing a storm report within 25 miles of a point and whether that actually occurred.
 (NOT YET DONE)
-       * `RMSE_VER`: the RMSE between the outlook probability of seeing a storm report within 25 miles and the PPH probability
+       * `RMSE_NUM`: the RMSE between the outlook probability of seeing a storm report within 25 miles and the PPH probability
-       * `NEIGHBORHOOD_VER`: the MSE between outlook probability of seeing a storm report within 25 miles and the true probability, as given by the fraction of the (VARIABLE) nearest gridpoints that had a storm report within 25 miles.
+       * `NEIGH_NUM`: the MSE between outlook probability of seeing a storm report within 25 miles and the true probability, as given by the fraction of the (VARIABLE) nearest gridpoints that had a storm report within 25 miles.
      * characterization by environmental data: to be added
      * The modified datasets are also saved in `/data`, with `labelled_` as a prefix on the filename
      * When functions to add new labels are added, this file can be rerun with `labelled = True` to begin with already-labelled datasets and only run the additon of desired new labels.
 If doing so, the pph data will be saved as `labelled_pph2.nc` (since `labelled_pph.nc` is in use).
 You need to manually delete `labelled_pph.nc` and then rename `labelled_pph2.nc` as labelled_pph2.nc once this file is done running.